Do you have any queries?

 Cost 330

-Complete blood count (CBC) evaluates cells circulating in blood i.e., red blood cells, white blood cells and platelets which determine general state of heath of an individual.
+Complete Blood Count (CBC) evaluates cells circulating in blood i.e., red blood cells, white blood cells and platelets which determine the general state of health of an individual.
 CBC is useful in patients presenting with tiredness, screen for anaemias or to diagnose infection in those with fever.
-It is important basic test to state bone marrow and spleen functioning, diagnose blood cancers, and to monitor blood disorders , chemotherapy and other medication
+It is an important basic test to state bone marrow and spleen functioning, diagnose blood cancers, and monitor blood disorders, chemotherapy and other medication.

 Read More